Jpardo07/DatathonProject/README.md

 # DatathonProject
 Private project that houses the advances for the Cajamar Datathon.
-Members: Javier Pardo, Daniel Piritz, Alejandro Vidal
+Members: Javier Pardo, Daniel Piriz, Alejandro Vidal

-Test

-print2swxwex

-Prueba Javier